sileht/cotyledon/CONTRIBUTING.rst

-Bugs should be filed on Github: https://github.com/sileht/cotyledon/issues Contribution can be via Gituhb pull requests: https://github.com/sileht/cotyledon/pulls
+Bugs should be filed on Github: https://github.com/sileht/cotyledon/issues

+Contribution can be via Github pull requests: https://github.com/sileht/cotyledon/pulls